Diabetes needs to be diagnosed early on so the condition can be controlled and complications avoided.

 A blood test is used to diagnose diabetes.
-Most people with type 1 diabetes and some with type 2 diabetes will present with symptoms of diabetes such as increased thirst, urination and tiredness.
-Some people will also have signs of slow healing of wounds or persistent infections.
+Most people with type 1 diabetes and some with type 2 diabetes will develop symptoms such as increased thirst, urination and tiredness.
+Some people will also find that wounds are slow to heal or that they experience persistent infections.
 However, many people with type 2 diabetes have no symptoms at all.

-A blood test is taken from a vein and sent to a pathology lab.
-The tests done can include:
+During the blood test, blood is taken from a vein and is then sent to a pathology lab for analysis.
+Tests that might be done include:

-- a fasting sugar (glucose) test - fasting is required for at least eight hours, such as eating or drinking overnight
+- A fasting sugar (glucose) test: Fasting is required for at least 8 hours, often involving not eating or drinking overnight.

 Another blood test that can be used to diagnose diabetes is the haemoglobin A1c (HbA1c) test, which measures the proportion of haemoglobin protein affected by glucose in circulation in the body.